NeuraiProject/neurai-rpc/neurai_methods.md

 2. minconf             (numeric, optional, default=1) Only include transactions confirmed at least this many times.

 Result:
-amount   (numeric) The total amount in RVN received at this address.
+amount   (numeric) The total amount in XNA received at this address.

 Examples: